š Hi There!

 You can discover more by following links in notes or using search.

 These notes are written primarily for me.
-They may be unfinished, lacking sources, or just plain incorrect.
+They may be unfinished, unorganized, or just plain incorrect.